kingofhenz/health-helper-plugin/README.md

 # health-helper-plugin
-kingofhenz#3817, i can change almost anything about this plugin you just have to message me\
+kingofhenz#3817, I can change almost anything about this plugin you just have to message me\
 /estinguish \
 /heal \
 /clearnegitiveeffects \